Is it Emotional Unfaithfulness, or an Emotional Affair?

 (These questions can be answered for either gender, as I realize some men will read this too).

 34 warning signs of emotional unfaithfulness.

-- You’ve been withdrawing intimately from your husband, either physically or emotionally.
+- You’ve been withdrawing intimately from your spouse, either physically or emotionally.

-- Spending less time with your husband, and date nights are less frequent.
+- Spending less time with your spouse and date nights are less frequent.

-- You’ve bought new clothes, got a new hairstyle, or purchased new perfume that you thought he’d like.
+- You’ve bought new clothes, got a new hairstyle, or purchased new perfume/cologne that you thought they’d like.

 - You find excuses or reasons to call, Facetime, or text your friend; and there’s a lot of time spent communicating at all hours.

-- You’re often anticipating when you’ll talk to, or be with him again.
+- You’re often anticipating when you’ll talk to, or be with this person again.